toppyy/gial/README.md

 ## Testing

 Testing is implemented with [BATS](https://github.com/bats-core/bats-core) (included as a submodule).

+Get submodule

+    git submodule update --init --recursive

 To run all tests:

     make tests